EnviroDIY/USGS_NGWOS/ReadMe.md

 Instructions for finding your libraries folder are [here](https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer).

 Detailed instructions for each example are in the ReadMe files in the respective subfolders.

+## UF2 bootloader

+The bootloader we are using on the board is Adafruit's fork of Microsoft's UF2 bootloader.
+Adafruit has more information on the bootloader [here](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details).
+The bootloader was built with help of a python toolchain, forked [here](https://github.com/SRGDamia1/SAMD-custom-board).
+The final bootloader files are available on GitHub [here](https://github.com/EnviroDIY/Arduino_boards/tree/master/EnviroDIYSAMDBoards).
+There are detailed instructions for reinstalling the bootloader [here](https://github.com/SRGDamia1/SAMD-custom-board/blob/main/Install%20Bootloader.md), but there generally shouldn't be any reason to reinstall it.
+You must have a special programmer or debugger board to install the bootloader.

+## Reprogramming a Sleeping Logger

+The on-board USB used to program the logger shuts down when the logger goes to sleep.
+This creates issues because the IDE cannot find the logger to program it when the board is sleeping  - which it's doing most of the time while running a logger program.

+To program a sleeping board:

+- watch the output from the upload on the Arduino IDE
+- when you see the line "Waiting for upload port", quickly double-tap the reset button on the logger to get it to wait and enter bootloader mode where it can receive the program

+When the IDE attempts to upload the board, it assumes the board is in "running" mode, sends a command to the board to tell it to go to "programming" mode and then waits until a new port appears.
+The sleeping logger isn't in running mode and doesn't hear the command, so you have to do it manually.
+BUT, if you put the board into programming mode in advance, the IDE detects the board, thinks it's "running" and then errors out when the already-in-programming-mode board responds incorrectly to the "go to programming" command.
+The upload will also error out if it takes too long for the bootloader port to appear.
+So you have to watch and wait and hit the double tap just at the right time.
+It's kind of a PITA.